-Let’s discover the best hostels in Rome for solo travelers, couples and friends.
+Let’s discover the top hostels in Rome for solo travelers, couples and friends.
 We have also put together the coolest fun party hostels in Rome.

 Important: We know, WiFi is a must nowadays, it is very important for you to keep in contact and updated on your social media.
 All hostels mentioned here come with WiFi.